corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ### Collection Types

-The following collection types are supported.
-Any implementation of the following will be mapped to *an* implementation of the interface or class on the other end.
+Corda supports the collection types listed below.
+Any implementation of these types will be mapped to *an* implementation of the interface or class on the other end.
 For example, if you use a Guava implementation of a collection, it will deserialize as the primitive collection type.

-The declared types of properties should only use these types, and not any concrete implementation types (e.g.
-Guava implementations).
-Collections must specify their generic type, the generic type parameters will be included in the schema, and the element’s type will be checked against the generic parameters when deserialized.
+The declared types of properties should only use these types, and not any concrete implementation types (for example, Guava implementations).
+Collections must specify their generic type.
+The generic type parameters are included in the schema, and the element’s type is checked against the generic parameters when deserialized.

 ```kotlin
 java.util.Collection